zincio/apidocs/source/includes/_products.md

-stars | Double | (Amazon only) The review score of the product question_count | Number | (Amazon only) The number of questions on the Amazon question section asin | String | (Amazon only) The ASIN of the product item_number | String | (Costco only) The Costco item number of the product (may not contain variant details)
+stars | Double | (Amazon only) The review score of the product question_count | Number | (Amazon only) The number of questions on the Amazon question section asin | String | (Amazon only) The ASIN of the product fresh | Boolean | (Amazon only) True if the item is an Amazon Fresh item pantry | Boolean | (Amazon only) True if the item is an Amazon Pantry item handmade | Boolean | (Amazon only) True if the item is an Amazon Handmade item digital | Boolean | (Amazon only) True if the item is a digital-only item (software subscription, downloadable software, digital video, game codes, etc.) buyapi_hint | Boolean | (Amazon only) False if the item cannot be ordered via the buyapi, True if it might be orderable item_number | String | (Costco only) The Costco item number of the product (may not contain variant details)

 ## Product Offers